Why a Bengali play about Nazi Germany is back: ‘If we don’t speak up, the times will get much worse’

 In the Bengali version, Anirban Bhattacharya plays Hoefgen.
 Riddhi Sen plays Hans Miklas, Hoefgen’s friend who is swayed by Nazi hate speech about the Jewish community.
 “Like many of his time, he supports the Nazi party, believing they are the answer to rising inflation and all other problems, but ultimately, he realises he has been fooled, much like what’s happening now,” Sen said.

-Mukhopadhyay’s cast and crew have been draw from the theatre groups Chetana, Mukhomukhi and Tritiya Sutra.
+Mukhopadhyay’s cast and crew have been drawn from the theatre groups Chetana, Mukhomukhi and Tritiya Sutra.
 “I feel there’s unity in the rehearsals,” he observed.
 “That they are doing it for a cause.
 That energy has trickled into the entire team.”

-Among the cast is Debleena Dutt Mukherjee, who plays a popular Jewish actress who flees from Nazi German.
+Among the cast is Debleena Dutt Mukherjee, who plays a popular Jewish actress who flees Germany.
 “If they attack us at the venue, I won’t be surprised,” Dutt Mukherjee said.
-Ever since she declared on a television show in January that she has no problem cooking beef despite being a vegetarian, he has been threated with gang rape and has had to travel with police protection , she said.
+Ever since she declared on a television show in January that she has no problem cooking beef despite being a vegetarian, she has been threated with gang rape and has had to travel with police protection , she said.

 The latest iteration of the play includes a video installation featuring footage from Sergei Eisenstein’s Soviet-era classic Battleship Potemkin, the Arab Spring movement of 2010-’12, protests in Palestine against the Israeli government, and the farmers’ agitation in India.